-The generation-skipping transfer rules can be illustrated by the following examples:
+The generation-skipping transfer rules can be illustrated by the following examples.

 Example 1.
 You give your house to your daughter for her life with the remainder then passing to her children.
 This gift is made to a "trust" even though there is no explicit trust instrument.
 The interest in the property transferred (the present right to use the house) is transferred to a nonskip person (your daughter).
-Therefore, the trust is not a skip person because there is an interest in the transferred property that is held by a nonskip person.
-The gift is not a direct skip and you should list it in Part 1 of Schedule A. (However, on the death of the daughter, a termination of her interest in the trust will occur that may be subject to the generation-skipping transfer tax.
-See the instructions for line 5, Part 2, Schedule C (on page 11) for a discussion of how to allocate GST exemption to such a trust.)
+Therefore, the trust is not a skip person because there is an interest in the transferred property that is held by a nonskip person, and the gift is not a direct skip.
+The transfer is an indirect skip, however, because on the death of the daughter, a termination of her interest in the trust will occur that may be subject to the generation-skipping transfer tax.
+See the instructions for Part 3, Schedule A (under Part 3-Indirect Skips on page 9) for a discussion of how to allocate GST exemption to such a trust.